 Classic White Kurta

-Western fashion has a Classic White Shirt and India has a Classic White Kurta which can be styled in so many ways and make you look absolutely stunning.
+Western fashion has a Classic White Shirt, and India has a Classic White Kurta, which can be styled in so many ways and make you look absolutely stunning.
 The first look is simple yet chic.
 I have styled the kurta and culottes with an antique necklace from my mother’s collection and a silk dupatta.
 This look is the easiest as everyone has one in their wardrobe.

-Then I thought being a Maharashtrian why don’t I do something with Nath (Maharashtrian nose pin).
+Then I thought, being a Maharashtrian, why don’t I do something with Nath (Maharashtrian nose pin).
 So, I went with a beautiful Paithani silk dupatta, a Thushi (Maharashtrian necklace), Nath, and a bindi to complete the look.
 This look indeed got me close to my roots.
-Even if you are non-Maharashtrian you can easily pull this off or even recreate it using your traditional elements.
+Even if you are non-Maharashtrian, you can easily pull this off or even recreate it using your traditional elements.

 Here, I have just fused two classics.
-One being a kurta and other being a denim jacket.
+One being a kurta and the other being a denim jacket.
 I have not accessorized the look as they themselves complement each other quite well.
 You can wear this look for a casual day out.

 Almost everyone has a tube top in their wardrobe.
-Just put it on your kurta and you have another look ready.
+Just put it on your kurta, and you have another look ready.
 This look is again minimal yet appealing.
-To accessorize I wore an antique pair of silver earrings.
+To accessorize, I wore an antique pair of silver earrings.

 A classic white kurta is definitely versatile.
-White is neutral and therefore, it’s easy to style and add different elements to achieve various looks.
+White is neutral, and therefore, it’s easy to style and add different elements to achieve various looks.
 It’s one quintessential piece of clothing that everyone should have in their wardrobe.
-Lastly, Less is more, buy something that can be used and reused.
+Lastly, Less is more; buy something that can be used and reused.

 Thank you so much for reading!